sebpiq/FreedomPortal/README.md

 The FreedomPortal project is an exhibition of digital artworks installed on Wi-Fi routers spread out in the public space.

-These instructions explain how to deploy some static web pages on a Wi-Fi router, so that it act as a captive portal for all clients connecting.
+These instructions explain how to deploy some static web pages on a Wi-Fi router, so that it acts as a captive portal for all clients connecting.

 In order to use these instructions, You need a Wi-Fi router: